rerkted/PROJECT-ELK/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned we will use JUMPBOX for this purpose.

 	$ cd /etc/ansible
-	$ mkdir files # Clone Repository + IaC Files
+	$ mkdir files

+	# Clone Repository + IaC Files

-the easiest way is to cp file and nano a new .yml file.
+The easiest way is to cp the config or yml file or touch nano a new .config or yml file into the docker container in their respecitive folder.

-This copies the playbook files to the correct path Next, you must create a hosts file to specify which VMs to run each playbook on.
+Next, you must create a hosts file to specify which VMs to run each playbook on.

-	Run the commands below:
+	Run this command to insert syntax below:

 		$ cd /etc/ansible
 		$ cat > hosts <<EOF